spatialos/gdk-for-unity/docs/content/deploy.md

 1. Launch a cloud deployment

    * In the same terminal window, run `spatial cloud launch <assembly name> cloud_launch.json <deployment name> --snapshot=snapshots/default.snapshot`
    * This command defaults to deploying to clusters located in the US.
 If you’re in Europe, add the `--cluster_region=eu` flag for lower latency.

-   > **It’s done when:** You see `Deployment launched successfully` printed in your terminal output.
+It’s done when you see `Deployment launched successfully` printed in your terminal output.
 This might take a couple of minutes.

 **About the `spatial cloud launch` command**
 `spatial cloud launch` deploys a project to the cloud.
 Its full syntax is: